AliciaWY/StudentCourseManagementSystem/README.md

 # Student and Course Management System
-This is a student and course management system program that allow users to manage several tasks for a group of students in the system.
+This is a student and course management system program that allow users to manage several tasks for a group of students in a system.
 It is a menu-driven program that runs until the user choose to exit.

 ### Student Management System: